 All in all, this is a very nice sounding disc that delivers some surprising elements from time to time.

-'Kid Cannabis' does not contain any exclusive HD content.
+'Kid Cannabis' does not contain any special features.

 Fictionalizing true events can be tricky, as one has to be beholden to the account, while also knowing how and when to fictionalize certain elements so that they remain true, but are dramatically compelling as well.
 From start to finish, 'Kid Cannabis' not only fails to make its dramatic moments stick, but does very little with the real life bits as well.
 Despite having very good video and audio, this movie is nothing short of a let down.
 Skip it.